parisba/presentations/PyCon Australia 2016 Melbourne/PyCon Australia 2016 Melbourne.md

 [^1]: For more information on the Swift project, check out their website: http://swift.org/

 ^ PARIS: Swift is Apple's new language.
 And is open source under the Apache License.

+^ PARIS: Swift 3 is just around the corner

 ^ TIM: We're a bit biased, but we think Swift is the bees knees!